instrumaniak/music/_posts/2017-8-3-filter-table.md

 tags: [javascript, projects]
 ---

 This is a little project, I did to brush up my JavaScript and CSS coding skills.
 In this project you can interactively filter/search the data of a html table.
+See it in action from [here](/demo/filter-table).
+<!--more-->

 The idea came from a w3school tutorial but I coded it from scratch and implemented some features that I think would make the user experience more fluid but that made the code a bit complex for me.
-<!--more-->

 I thought I would be able to code it within an hour as I saw the basic code but it took me few days to implement the functionality and style that I was looking for.